RetailMarket/docs/README.md

 ## Bring up services
 ```
-Do `sh ./rundev.sh` in PriceManager, Workflow, priceSync, workflowsync, priceWeb.
+Do `./start_server.sh` in PriceManager, Workflow, priceSync, workflowsync, priceWeb.
 ```

 The web service should be available at `http://localhost:5000`